Stories we tell ourselves

 Two images of Prince William from different angles

-We’re using them to check Twitter get outraged about how many fingers someone is holding up, just because the first image we saw happened to present a compelling story.
+We’re using them to check Twitter and get outraged about how many fingers someone is holding up, just because the first image we saw happened to present a compelling story.

 Galaxy S9 image